Looking for the Best Bohol Tourist Spots?!

 Cateres Cave Pool is not as popular as Cabagnow Cave Pool and chances are you won’t see any other tourists here.

-Canuba Beach can be found in the Jagna region on.
+Canuba Beach can be found in the Jagna region.
 From Anda, it is approximately a 50-minute drive to reach Can-uba Beach.

 When we visited Canuba Beach we were literally the only two people along the entire coastline.
 The sun was shining, the sky was blue and I was in complete awe of the sheer beauty of this place.